Arthur-Emmanuel45/DhakaFash/README.md

 ## Overview
 DhakaFash is a modern web application designed to showcase fashion products from Dhaka, offering a seamless and elegant shopping experience.
 Built using cutting-edge web technologies, DhakaFash provides an intuitive user interface for browsing and purchasing fashion items.
+Responsive e-commerce frontend built with HTML, CSS, and JavaScript.
+Designed with scalability in mind and deployed via GitHub Pages.

 ## Features
 - Responsive and mobile-friendly design